estatewatch/estatewatch.github.io/content/estates/geoffreyclose.md

 While it is good to see the Mayor's planning report pick this up, it is disappointing to see that the Mayor proposes to take no action.
 The Mayor has provisionally granted £10M funding to this scheme.
 He ought to be using this leverage to ensure it complies with his basic policy requirements, not just on ballots and affordable housing tenure mix, but also on the more fundamental question of whether these buildings need to be demolished in the first place.

 You can view the Mayor's report [here](https://gla.force.com/pr/s/planning-application/a0i4J000002TXIGQA4/20206691?tabset-c2f3b=2), the full planning application documents (except the financial viability assessment which hasn't been published) on Lambeth's planning portal [here](https://planning.lambeth.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=QHD9R4BO08M00).

+In May 2024, Bellway [announced](https://www.bellwayplc.co.uk/media-centre/media-releases/construction-work-progresses-on-441-new-homes-in-lambeth) that work had started on the scheme.

 ---